Make your business compliant, trusted, and audit-ready! TDS/TCS Return Filing in just a few clicks.

 FORM 16 | TDS on salary payment | 31st May |

-To upload TDS statements to the Income Tax Department's website, adhere to the instructions below:
+To upload TDS statements to the Income Tax Department’s website, follow these steps:

 Section 234E charges a late fine of ₹200 per day for TDS/TCS returns that are not submitted to the Income Tax Department (ITD) on time.
 This implies that, up to a maximum of the entire TDS amount, the cost increases for each day the return is late.
 It’s crucial to pay this late fee before submitting the TDS/TCS return.